donfreiday/gb/readme.md

 My very first emulator.

-Implemented so far: enough to [execute the boot rom](https://youtu.be/jGuP2uIBTVw)
+Implemented so far: enough to play Tetris!!!

-Not implemented: window layer of graphics, timers, sound, other stuff
+Not implemented: window layer of graphics, sound, other stuff

 Build:
 Dependencies: SDL2, ncurses